J-Gras/add-interfaces/README.md

 `exclude_logs: set[Log::ID]` | `{ }`           | Streams **not** to add interfaces for
 `include_logs: set[Log::ID]` | `{ Conn::LOG }` | Streams to add interfaces for

-If Bro is not executed in cluster mode, the field is not added.
+If Zeek is not executed in cluster mode, the field is not added.